 As you can see, VoIP offers you more control, fewer surprises and a cost-effective solution.

-What is the Best VoIP Phone for Small Business?
+What is the Best VoIP Phone for Your Business?

 Here’s what to consider:

-• Do you need hardware phones or prefer softphones (apps on your devices)?
+- Do you need hardware phones or prefer cloud-based phone systems (apps on your devices)?

-After you clarify your answers you might want to look into PBX.IM for small businesses because it is a product designed to grow with your business.
+After reading this page, if you are interested, check out PBX.IM for growing businesses, because it is a product designed to continue expanding your business.

 You can:

-• Get started in under 3 minutes with AI assisted onboarding flow
+- Get started in less than 3 minutes with AI assisted onboarding flow

-Explore here how PBX.IM can offer you a VoIP solution for small businesses.
+Explore here how PBX.IM can offer you a VoIP solution for fast-moving businesses!

 VoIP FAQs